 - The high yield market is a large, developed and liquid asset class.
-Additionally, it continues to grow with strong new issuance levels in 2010 and 2011, providing ample supply to create a diversified and, by our measure, an attractive portfolio. - Based on the data we have provided (see charts 11 & 12), over its 30 year history, the high yield market has outperformed equities (as represented by the S&P 500 index) on a risk-adjusted (Return/Risk) basis.
+Additionally, it continues to grow with record new issuance levels over the past couple years, providing ample supply to create a diversified and, by our measure, an attractive portfolio. - Based on the data we have provided (see Charts 9 & 10), over its nearly 35 year history, the high yield market has outperformed equities (as represented by the S&P 500 index) on a risk-adjusted (Return/Risk) basis.
 In other words, the high yield market has posted similar or higher returns with less risk, as measured by volatility, than equities. - We see active management versus passive management or indexing as the best approach to the high yield space.
 Many asset classes are appropriate for indexing, but we don't believe high yield is one of them.
 Peritus offers an active, value-based approach to credit.
-We don't limit ourselves by arbitrary restrictions such as ratings, industries, subordination or diversification/tracking error.
+We don't limit ourselves by arbitrary restrictions such as ratings, tranche size, industries, subordination or diversification/tracking error.
 Instead, we focus on where we see the best value.

 As a final thought, we don't view this asset class as a "trade."
 During certain periods of time, many asset classes can be highly correlated, yet over the long haul, industry and company fundamentals will dominate.
 The decision is therefore not yes or no to the asset class, but rather which names or industries within it are most attractive given the environment ahead.
 Whether it is viewed as an equity alternative or a significant portion of a fixed income allocation (higher yields, shorter maturity), that is best left up to investors themselves.
-As clearly shown by the data in the preceding pages, we see that history has shown the asset class to be an outperformer (see Charts 11 and 12) and we view high yield, and the tangible yield it offers, as a core component to any portfolio.
+As clearly shown by the data in the preceding pages, we see that history has shown the asset class to be an outperformer (see Charts 9 and 10) and we view high yield, and the tangible yield it offers, as a core component to any portfolio.